MicrosoftDocs/azure-docs/articles/network-watcher/nsg-flow-logs-policy-portal.md

 ## Next steps

 - To learn more about NSG flow logs, see [Flow logs for network security groups](./network-watcher-nsg-flow-logging-overview.md).
-- To learn about using built-in policies with traffic analytics, see [Manage traffic analytics by using Azure Policy](./traffic-analytics-policy-portal.md).
+- To learn about using built-in policies with traffic analytics, see [Manage traffic analytics using Azure Policy](./traffic-analytics-policy-portal.md).
-- To learn how to use an Azure Resource Manager template to deploy flow logs and traffic analytics, see [Configure NSG flow logs by using an Azure Resource Manager template](./quickstart-configure-network-security-group-flow-logs-from-arm-template.md).
+- To learn how to use an Azure Resource Manager template (ARM template) to deploy flow logs and traffic analytics, see [Configure NSG flow logs using an Azure Resource Manager template](./quickstart-configure-network-security-group-flow-logs-from-arm-template.md).